thomasdelgado/parse-cloud-debugger/README.md

 Demo Setup
 =====================================================
-* 1. Copy "parse-modules-init.bat" into your parent Parse project and execute it (this bat will install the Parse modules like : mailgun, mandrill, moment, sendgrid, stripe, twilio, underscore )
+* 1. Execute "parse-modules-init.bat", which will install Parse modules like : mailgun, mandrill, moment, sendgrid, stripe, twilio, underscore
-* 2. Go into "demo-js" and "my-parse-project" and call "npm install"
+* 2. Execute "npm install" in both "demo-js" and "my-parse-project" folders
-* 3. For "my-parse-project" copy this code for local debuging
+* 3. Copy the following code in the "my-parse-project/main.js" file in order to enable local debuging
 ```javascript
 ///////////////////////////////////////////////////////////////////////////
 //REMOVE THIS CODE WHEN YOU DEPLOY TO PARSE SERVER